š„ Dynamic Programming 101

 What is this code doing?

-• We are creating a vector<int> dp to store the results of the subproblems.
-We are initializing the dp with the same size of our input.
-We are also initializing the first and second elements of the dp vector with the cost of the first and second steps because for our solution we need the two previous computed values.
+vector with the cost of the first and second steps because for our solution we need the two previous computed values. -

-• We are iterating over the cost vector and calculating the cost to reach the top of the floor from each step.
-We are storing the results of the subproblems in the dp vector.
+vector and calculating the cost to reach the top of the floor from each step.
+We are storing the results of the subproblems in thedp

 Space Optimization